 How ever you choose to start your puppy off, don’t think one session training with a trainer or a 6 week course, means you don’t need to work with your dog for the rest of its life.
 Dogs are a 10-15 year commitment and training goes on forever with them.

 I only offer One to One Training with puppies, using my own trained dogs to give puppies good interactions.
 I also guide the owners through the whole dogs life, working with the owner every step of the way, from toilet training up to introducing another dog to the now adult dog.
 Literally every step of the way.
 I am here to give the owners peace of mind they are not alone with their puppy, and their is always someone at the end of the phone.
 I have followed countless puppies from small bungles of fur into adulthood.
 It is a lovely role to have and I know some owners would have given up with the support and guidance.
-I also offer a puppy class focusing on good manners with other dogs and puppies, learning in a real environment by running it in a coffee shop.
-I help each puppy through the course with you the owners by their side learning with them.

 Whether you use me as a trainer, or attend classes, or puppy parties.
 Ask questions, learn as much as you can from those who know.
 Don’t just allow yourself to be dictated at, learn more through your puppy and most of all enjoy that time learning together.